This upright yellow-flowering plant, with its distinctive odor, is a classic of the summer border.

 This crop is grown for the fibers it produces, although ornamental varieties do exist.

 Egyptian walking onions are a unique plant which produces the next generation in a crown of bulblets atop their stalks in lieu of flowers.
-They can be used as scallions, and the bulblets can be eaten, as well as the parent bulb.
-They are very pungent.
+As the bulblets grow, their weight pulls them to the ground, where they take root to grow new plants.
+While the young bulbs are mild and can be used as scallions…

 This plant's large leaves add a unique texture to the back of the border, while its yellow flowers provide late season interest.
 Elecampane is used in France and Switzerland to make absinthe.